-ERPS can be used to increase the availability and robustness of Ethernet rings, such as those used in Metropolitan Area Networks (MAN).
+Ethernet Ring ERPS can be used to increase the availability and robustness of Ethernet rings, such Protection Switching as those used in Metropolitan Area Networks (MAN).
 ERPS provides Layer 2 loop avoidance and fast reconvergence in Layer 2 ring topologies, supporting up to 255 nodes in the ring structure.
 It can also function with IEEE 802.1ag to support link monitoring when non-participating devices exist within the Ethernet ring.

+Operation, The switch provides OAM remote management tools required to monitor and Administration, and maintain the links to subscriber CPEs (Customer Premise Equipment).
+This section Maintenance describes functions including enabling OAM for selected ports, loopback testing, and displaying remote device information.

-Address Resolution Protocol The switch uses ARP and Proxy ARP to convert between IP addresses and MAC (hardware) addresses.
-This switch supports conventional ARP, which locates the MAC address corresponding to a given IP address.
-This allows the switch to use IP addresses for routing decisions and the corresponding MAC addresses to forward packets from one hop to the next.
-Either static or dynamic entries can be configured in the ARP cache.
-Proxy ARP allows hosts that do not support routing to determine the MAC address of a device on another network or subnet.
-When a host sends an ARP request for a remote network, the switch checks to see if it has the best route.
-If it does, it sends its own MAC address to the host.
-The host then sends traffic for the remote destination via the switch, which uses its own routing table to reach the destination on the other network.
-Multicast Filtering S pecific multicast traffic can be assigned to its own VLAN to ensure that it does not interfere with normal network traffic and to guarantee real-time delivery by setting the required priority level for the designated VLAN.
+Multicast Filtering Specific multicast traffic can be assigned to its own VLAN to ensure that it does not interfere with normal network traffic and to guarantee real-time delivery by setting the required priority level for the designated VLAN.
 The switch uses IGMP Snooping and Query for IPv4, and MLD Snooping and Query for IPv6 to manage multicast group registration.
+It also supports Multicast VLAN Registration (MVR for IPv4 and MVR6 for IPv6) which allows common multicast traffic, such as television channels, to be transmitted across a single network-wide multicast VLAN shared by hosts residing in other standard or private VLAN groups, while preserving security and data isolation for normal traffic.

-Link Layer Discovery Protocol LLDP is used to discover basic information about neighboring devices within the local broadcast domain.
+Link Layer Discovery LLDP is used to discover basic information about neighboring devices within the Protocol local broadcast domain.
 LLDP is a Layer 2 protocol that advertises information about the sending device and collects information gathered from neighboring network nodes it discovers.

 Advertised information is represented in Type Length Value (TLV) format according to the IEEE 802.1ab standard, and can include details such as device identification, capabilities and configuration settings.
 Media Endpoint Discovery (LLDP-MED) is an extension of LLDP intended for managing endpoint devices such as Voice over IP phones and network switches.
 The LLDP-MED TLVs advertise information such as network policy, power, inventory, and device location details.
-The LLDP and LLDP- MED information can be used by SNMP applications to simplify troubleshooting, enhance network management, and maintain an accurate network topology.
+The LLDP and LLDP-MED information can be used by SNMP applications to simplify troubleshooting, enhance network management, and maintain an accurate network topology.